CCD & Our Accrediting Agency: Higher Learning Commission

 - Public Notification and Opportunity to Comment: This includes a Public Comment in which we will be soliciting comments from the general public and students about CCD.

-- Credit Hour, Program Length and Tuition Review Worksheet: This is a worksheet that reviews all of our courses we offer and assures that we meet the requirements for both on-ground and online courses.
+- Credit Hour, Program Length and Tuition Review Worksheet: This is a worksheet that reviews all of the courses CCD offers and assures that we meet the requirements for both on-ground and online courses.

 - View the findings of our accreditation in this final report, dated April 2017.